Shtacks/GenAI-Shopping-List-Manager-CLI-App/README.md

 # Shopping List Organizer

-A command-line tool for managing and organizing shopping lists with AI-powered categorization.
+A command-line tool for managing and organizing shopping lists and recipes with AI-powered features.

 ## Features

-- Create and manage multiple shopping lists
+- Create and manage multiple shopping lists and recipes
 - Add items with quantities and notes
-- AI-powered categorization of items using GPT-4-mini
+- AI-powered categorization of items using GPT-3.5-turbo
+- AI-powered recipe generation and ingredient list creation
-- Export lists to markdown format
+- Export lists and recipes to markdown format
 - Interactive CLI interface with rich formatting
+- Organized file storage with separate JSON and markdown directories

 ## Installation